 We would like to invite you to join this 3 day compassion challenge where you can learn how to be compassionate in your everyday life.

 Compassion is easily one of the most powerful things out there.
 But it’s also one of the more difficult things to live by.
 We say ‘live by’ because the majority of us do have compassion.
-It’s in our human nature to feel and connect with others and the desire is only stronger when we see people suffering.
-Our compassion sometimes flickers and shines, but it’s usually buried beneath the commotion of daily life, our ambitions and our expectations of the world.
+It’s in our human nature to feel and connect with others and the desire is only stronger when we see hardship and suffering.
+Our compassion flickers throughout our lifetime.
+Sometimes it can be really bright, while other times, it’s buried beneath the commotions of daily life, our ambitions and our expectations of the world (and that’s okay).

 This challenge doesn’t require you to do anything out of the ordinary.
 It will naturally weave itself into your daily life and will help you to reflect and build upon your value of compassion.
 Eventually, the goal is to make you realise that you can be compassionate and can share that kindness into the world with everyone.

 Before starting, we recommend you to read this blog post about excusing our way into compassion.
 The points made in that article will be fundamental to the challenge.

 Here’s the Challenge

 For the next three days, as you go on about your life, try to excuse people for their actions as many times as you can.